Revenue in Accounting Definition :

 - Multiple Element Arrangements: Bundled products or services require careful allocation of revenue to each component.

-For instance, a software company offering a subscription service must recognize revenue monthly as the service is delivered, not upfront when the payment is received.
+For instance, a software company offering a subscription service must recognize revenue monthly upon service deliver and not upfront.

 The Impact of Revenue on Financial Statements